Og-peter/Og_peter/README.md

 ---

 <p align="center">
-  ✨ **“Mistakes are proof that you’re trying.
-Keep learning and growing!”** ✨
+  ✨ **"Embrace the struggle.
+Each error is a step toward mastery!"** ✨
 </p>